Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Result

+\autoref{fig:EL_seq_dose_metrics_robust}(a) demonstrates the prediction of EL delivery sequence of three cases by SPArc\textsubscript{dl} and SPArc\textsubscript{ps}.
+The predicted EL of SPArc\textsubscript{dl} are in the range between $90$ and $140$ Mev, while those of SPArc\textsubscript{ps} spans from approximately $110$ to $160$ Mev, suggesting a more conservative energy selection strategy by SPArc\textsubscript{dl}.
+The steeper diagonal trangle lines in the plots indicate SPArc\textsubscript{ps} utilizes a broader spectrum of energy layers, while many data points by SPArc\textsubscript{dl} cluster in horizontal segments, reflecting unchanged energy layers over multiple gantry angles.

-The performance of the model is evaluated in terms of mean energy layer switch (ELS) time in \autoref{el_jump_switch_time}. unchanged ELS refers to the scenario in which the EL remains unchanged when the beam angle transitions to the next position.
-In such cases, the ELS time is effectively zero, which is shorter than that required for both ELS upward or downward transitions. \autoref{el_jump_switch_time} presents the mean ELS associated with ascended, descended and unchanged transition of SPArc\textsubscript{dl} and SPArc\textsubscript{ps}.
-The mean unchanged ELS of SPArc\textsubscript{dl} is $52.6$, which is dramatically higher than that of SPArc\textsubscript{ps} or $0.3$.
-Compared to SPArc\textsubscript{ps}, the number of descended ELS of SPArc\textsubscript{dl} is almost entirely shifted to the unchanged ELS.
-While the mean ascended ELS of SPArc\textsubscript{dl} is slightly higher than that of SPArc\textsubscript{ps}, the notable advantage of SPArc\textsubscript{dl} lies in its higher frequency of unchanged ELS.
-This advantage not only offsets the the cost of slightly higher EL in ascended transitions but also contributes to energy switch time of $51.9$ seconds, an $38.4\%$ reduction from SPArc\textsubscript{ps}.
-In addition, \autoref{fig:angle_energy} demonstrates a few cases of EL generated by SPArc\textsubscript{dl}, where many unchanged ELS can be observed.
+The performance of the model is also evaluated in terms of mean ELS time in \autoref{el_jump_switch_time}.
+While many previous works have found using descended ELS is more efficient than ascended ELS \cite{qian2023novel, liu2020novel, wang2025novel}, the results of SPArc\textsubscript{dl} unintentionally reveals using unchanged ELS may be more time-wise efficient than descended ELS.
+Unchanged ELS refers to the scenario in which the EL remains unchanged when the gantry angle transitions to the next position.
+In such cases, the ELS time is effectively zero, which is more efficient than that required by both ELS upward or downward transitions. \autoref{el_jump_switch_time} presents the mean ELS associated with ascended, descended and unchanged transition of SPArc\textsubscript{dl} and SPArc\textsubscript{ps}.
+While the mean ascended ELS of SPArc\textsubscript{dl} is $7.7$, slightly higher than that of SPArc\textsubscript{ps} ($6.6$), the mean unchanged ELS of SPArc\textsubscript{dl} is $53$, which is dramatically higher than that of SPArc\textsubscript{ps} or $0.3$.
+Compared to SPArc\textsubscript{ps}, the number of descended ELS of SPArc\textsubscript{dl} has vastly shifted to the unchanged ELS.
+The notable advantage of SPArc\textsubscript{dl} lies in its higher frequency of unchanged ELS.
+This advantage not only offsets the the cost of slightly higher EL in ascended transitions but also contributes to a gain of energy switch time of $30.1$ seconds, an $37.2\%$ reduction from that of SPArc\textsubscript{ps}. \autoref{fig:EL_seq_dose_metrics_robust}(a) demonstrates EL generated by SPArc\textsubscript{dl} of three cases, where many unchanged ELS can be observed.